Do you accept [insert CMO insurance here]?

 Programs you should explore are:

-- Social Security Income (SSI) Benefits: Children are made eligible for this program by having a physical and/or mental impairment, marked by significant limited function (as determined by your therapist), which is expected to last at least a year.
+- Social Security Income (SSI) Benefits: Children are eligible for this program by having a physical and/or mental impairment, marked by significant limited function (as determined by your therapist), expected to last at least a year.
 Supplemental Security Income (SSI) and Social Security Disability Income (SSDI) serves children and adults.
-The parents’ incomes are taken into consideration when the child is under 18.
-In addition to health insurance, this benefit can also provide supplemental income which can be used for the care of your child.
-If your income happens to be above the limit, proceed in applying for the Katie Beckett Deeming Waiver (see below).
+The parents’ incomes are taken into account when the child is under 18.
+In addition to health insurance, this benefit can also provide supplemental income, which can be used for the care of your child.
+If your income is above the limit, apply for the Katie Beckett Deeming Waiver (see below).
 FAQs about SSI or Contact: 1-800-772-1213 (phone application) or Apply Online

-- Katie Beckett Deeming Waiver Program: The Deeming Waiver is a type of Medicaid that helps to cover the costs of medical treatment and therapeutic services for children with physical or developmental disabilities.
-This program is available based on level of care needed (not financial need).
+- Katie Beckett Deeming Waiver Program: The Deeming Waiver is a type of Medicaid that helps cover the costs of medical treatment and therapeutic services for children with physical or developmental disabilities.
+This program is available based on the level of care needed (not financial need).
 You must have been rejected for SSI benefits to receive this benefit.
-Use this link to help you locate state resources in your area which can provide assistance completing these documents.
+Use this link to help you locate state resources in your area, which can help complete these documents.
 Use this guide to help you complete the documentation.
 Contact: 678-248-7449